2000prcs/light-control-system/README.md

 6. To make arrow from the Display point to the highlighted room, I used [pseudostyle library](http://mcgivery.com/htmlelement-pseudostyle-settingmodifying-before-and-after-in-javascript) to change 'top' style attribute dynamically.
 7. Used [HTML Color Codes](https://html-color-codes.info/colors-from-image) to match components colors with the wireframe design.
 8. Added detailed styling to match with the wireframe design.
-9. Achieved 85% unit testing coverage.
+9. Added automatic testing for each components.

 ## Requirements